mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-VictorOps contains the config fields for VictorOps's Integration
+VictorOps contains the config fields for VictorOps's Integration.

 <table>
     <thead>